Mastercard/connect-ios-sdk/README.md

 4. Create an instance of the ConnectViewController class and Assign ConnectEventDelegate to ConnectViewController..
 5. In the loaded callback, present the ConnectViewController using a UINavigationController with the ConnectViewController as its rootViewController.
 6. The ConnectViewController automatically dismisses when the Connect flow is completed, cancelled early by the user, or when an error is encountered.

-> **WARNING**: Support for deepLinkUrl parameters is deprecated from Connect iOS SDK version 3.0.0, going forward please use the redirectUrl parameter which supports both universal and deep links.